Bhuvan421/Snowflake-Warehousing-Cricket-Data-Analytics/README.md

 # Snowflake-Warehousing-Cricket-Data-Warehousing-Analytics

-This is an end to end Data Engineering project using snowflake cloud datawarehouse to preprocess and transform the deeply nested unstructured data into a clean structured data ready for analysis and visualization.
+This is an end to end Data Engineering project using snowflake cloud datawarehouse to preprocess and transform the deeply nested unstructured data into a clean structured data, perform data analysis and visualization and create a final dashboard with key indicators.
 The data is about the game called "CRICKET" (Yes, there is a very popular and much entertaining game called cricket, its not an insect! for those that do not know.😊)

 The data is highly unstructured with about 10 times flattening the data brings us the child of the root attribute.